mw3i/iphone-message-export-and-format/README.md

 Note: All of the heavy lifting is done by [iphone-message-export](https://github.com/sethrj/iphone-message-export) from [Seth R. Johnson](https://github.com/sethrj); all i did was add the format.py file

+Careful with [libimobiledevice](https://libimobiledevice.org); it might crash your computer

 # Iphone Text Message Export and Format

-Extracts messages from an iphone backup folder using [libimobiledevice](), converts it to a json format using [iphone-message-export](https://github.com/sethrj/iphone-message-export), and finally converts it to a readable html format using the `format.py` script.
+Extracts messages from an iphone backup folder using [libimobiledevice](https://libimobiledevice.org), converts it to a json format using [iphone-message-export](https://github.com/sethrj/iphone-message-export), and finally converts it to a readable html format using the `format.py` script.

 _worked on an iphone 6s using ubuntu 21_